 Highlights Subsequent to Quarter-End

-Arianne is a development-stage company and, as such, did not generate revenue or positive cash flow in Q2 2018.
-In the second quarter ended June 30, 2018, the Company incurred net losses of $0.2 for the three-month period and $0.9M for the six-month period.
-This compares to a net loss of $0.8M for the three-months and $1.6M for the six-months period in the comparable periods of 2017.
+Arianne is a development-stage company and, as such, did not generate revenue or positive cash flow in Q2 2019.
+In the second quarter ended June 30, 2019, the Company incurred net losses of $0.6 million (M) for the three-month period and $1.2M for the six-month period.
+For the same period in 2018, the net loss incurred was $0.04M for the three-months and $0.7M for the six-month period of 2018.

-At June 30, 2018, the Company had $1.59M cash on hand.
-These funds will be allocated towards general working capital and advancing development of Lac à Paul in 2018.
-Based on current spending estimates for future project development, Arianne will need additional financing in 2018.
+At June 30, 2019, the Company had $1.2M cash on hand.
+These funds will be allocated towards general working capital and advancing development of Lac à Paul in 2019.

-Arianne’s Management Discussion and Analysis and condensed consolidated interim financial statements for the three month period ended June 30, 2018 are available on the Company’s website and on SEDAR at www.sedar.com.
+Arianne’s Management Discussion and Analysis and condensed consolidated interim financial statements for the six month period ended June 30, 2019 are available on the Company’s website and on SEDAR at www.sedar.com.

 Jean-Sébastien David, P.Geo., Qualified Person by NI 43-101, has approved this release.
 Mr. David is also the Company’s Chief Operating Officer.

 Arianne Phosphate (“Arianne Phosphate Inc.”) (www.arianne-inc.com) is developing the Lac à Paul phosphate deposits located approximately 200 km north of the Saguenay/Lac St. Jean area of Quebec, Canada.
 These deposits will produce a high-quality igneous apatite concentrate grading 39% P2O5 with little or no contaminants (Feasibility Study released in 2013).
 The Company has 111,438,250 shares outstanding.